LivePersonInc/developer-center/pages/documents/consumer experience/CoAppiOS-sdk/Getting Started/Integrate-SDK-using-CocoaPods.md

 ### Step 2: Install Pods

-Then type `pod repo update && pod install` to have CocoaPods fetch and install the SDKs
+Then type `pod repo update && pod install` to have CocoaPods fetch and install the SDK

 CocoaPods will create a `*.xcworkspace` workspace for your XCode project.
 Use this in future _instead of_ the regular `*.xcodeproj`.
-Open it and continue with the [Project Settings](Project Settings) instructions.
+Open it and continue with the [Project Settings](consumer-experience-voice-video-ios-project-settings.html) instructions.